What to do When You Can’t Afford to Pay the Bills

 As with many aspects of family law, if you and your former partner can reach an agreement about maintenance then you do not need to go to Court.

 However, in our experience there is often sharp disagreement between people about whether there exists a legitimate need for spousal maintenance and also whether the other partner has capacity to pay it.

 If spouses are married, they MUST finalise their spousal maintenance, or apply to the Court for the Orders for spousal maintenance within 12 months of the date of divorce.

 If parties were in a defacto relationship, this MUST occur within 2 years of the date of separation.

 If you cannot reach an agreement, the only way to obtain spousal maintenance is to seek an Order from the Court.

-What Sort of Spousal Maintenance Order Might the Court Make?
+A Spousal Maintenance Order Might include the following?